Want to develop the best workflow for building websites?

 We’ll start off with the TwentySeventeen theme as our base and then we’ll use pre-designed templates from Envato Elements plugin to create the pages.
 Once the pages are set up, we’ll customize them with our own colors, fonts, images, and content.

-The first step to creating your own website with WordPress and Elementor is to make sure we have everything in place.
+The first step to creating your own, new site with WordPress and Elementor is to make sure we have everything in place.
 In this part of the tutorial, we’ll cover getting your own domain name and web hosting, show you how to install WordPress, Elementor, and Envato Elements as well as how to install the TwentySeventeen theme.

 1. Get a Domain and Webhosting